leakespeake/packer/builders/aws/README.md

 **CLEANING UP**

-AMIs are made up of EC2 snapshots which are stored in S3.
+AMIs are made up of EC2 snapshots (EBS volume backups) which are stored in S3.
 There is a cost associated with storing these snapshots so, although unlikely to be a major cost, you'll want to clean them up periodically.
 It's a simple 2 step process in the AWS console;

 **[1]** You must first deregister the AMI;